The Thirteenth Floor: Plot

-Jane Fuller explains the truth to Hall: his world is one of thousands of virtual worlds, but it is the only one in which one of the occupants has developed a virtual world of his own.
-Jane Fuller lives in the real world outside the simulation in the 1990s.
+Jane explains the truth to Hall: his world is one of thousands of virtual worlds, but it is the only one in which one of the occupants has developed a virtual world of their own.
+Jane Fuller lives in the real world outside the 1990s Los Angeles simulation.
 After Fuller's death, she entered the virtual version to assume the guise of Fuller's daughter, gain control of the company, and shut down the simulated 1937 reality, a plan foiled by Hall being made the company heir.
 The virtual Hall is modeled after David, Jane's real-world husband, though Jane has since fallen in love with Hall.
 David committed the murders via Hall's body, being driven to increasingly jealous and psychopathic behavior from prolonged use of VR to live out his dark fantasies.

-Whitney enters the 1937 simulation, assuming the body of bartender Jerry Ashton, who has kidnapped Ferguson (Hall's 1937 identity) and bound him in the trunk of his car.
+Whitney enters the 1937 simulation as Ashton, who has kidnapped Ferguson and bound him in the trunk of his car.
 When Whitney is killed in a car crash inside the 1937 simulation, Ashton's consciousness takes control of Whitney's body in the 1990s simulation and takes Hall hostage.
 Hall tells Ashton that he is not in the real world, and that they are both products of a VR simulation.
 Hall takes Ashton to the place where he was 'born': a computer lab.
 David assumes control of Hall again to kill Ashton and then attempts to rape and murder Jane.
 Jane is rescued by Detective McBain, who shoots and kills David.
-McBain at this point has realized the nature of his own reality, and jokingly asks Jane, "So, is somebody going to unplug me now?"
-She answers "no", so McBain follows with the request "Look, do me a favor, when you get back to wherever it is you come from, just leave us the hell alone down here, okay?"
+McBain at this point has realized the nature of his own reality, and jokingly asks Jane if someone will unplug him.
+She answers "no", so McBain requests that Jane never meddle with the simulation again.

-David's death as Hall in the 1990s simulation allows Hall's artificial consciousness to take control of David's body in the real world.
+David's death as Hall in the 1990s simulation allows Hall's consciousness to take control of David's body in the real world.
 He wakes in 2024, connected to a VR system.
-He disconnects the system and finds Jane and her father, the real Hannon Fuller.
-Jane wants to tell Hall more about the simulation, but as she begins the film ends, the screen image collapsing to a thin line of light before going dark like a computer monitor being turned off.
+He disconnects the system and finds Jane and her father, upon whom Hannon Fuller was modeled.
+Jane wants to tell Hall all about the simulation, and just as she begins, the film ends; the screen image collapses to a thin line of light before going dark, like a computer monitor being turned off.